 Whether Payload is saved, specified as

-The payload is the raw bytes received from or sent to the server,
+false.
+The payload is the raw bytes received from or sent to the

 In a request message, setting

-the payload after data conversion.
-In a response message, the bytes
+true saves the payload after data conversion.
+In a response

-consume a considerable amount of memory because the payload is at
+might consume a considerable amount of memory because the payload is at least equal to

 To retrieve the response payload without conversion, set the